Protecting your seeding investment from the start

 To learn more about how Tenacity can control troublesome weeds in your area, contact your local Syngenta territory manager

-©2020 Syngenta.
+© 2023 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
 Tenacity® and the Syngenta logo are trademarks of a Syngenta Group Company.
-Tupersan® is a registered trademark of Gowan Company.
+All other trademarks are the property of their respective third-party owners.